DinoTech01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in the file that do not contain the pattern bin
+Display all the lines of the file starting with a letter